top of page

 “I remember hitchhiking right there after college.
 If our girls try that, I’ll kill them.”
 Krista shook her head at the memory.
 She and Holly hadn’t known each other back then but had gone to school only an hour away from each other.
 They overlapped at the same bars and clubs and frat parties.
 Both scrappy girls and hustlers at heart, they worked nights, odd jobs, and found themselves at home in the nightlife scene.
 They’d even worked bottle service at the same after-hours spot, just at different times.
 They’d both been trying to make it as artists.
 Krista was a singer/songwriter who spent her days playing the guitar in dark coffee shops and many of her nights slinging drinks behind a darker bar.

-Holly had been a sculpturist.
+Holly had been a sculptor.
 Like, huge work made out of everything from Bronze to clay to tin cans that she molded into an ocean wave which was purchased by the local aquarium for $500.
 Holly remembers walking into the dolphin exhibit, seeing her work, and feeling a deep sense of pride.
 They even held a little unveiling ceremony where a couple of experts talked about water pollution.
 Holly was the star.
 She’d managed to pull together an outfit that didn’t reek of vodka or require a stick-on bra and was pleased with herself for how the evening went.
 After posing for photos with the city council and the aquarium’s board president, she’d excused herself, changed by wrestling herself into a black tube top and jeans in the back of her Ford Fiesta, and drove across town to Leo’s to bartend until close.

 It wasn’t that every night at Leo’s was some kind of memorable disaster, it's that you throw a few hundred 20-somethings together in a club with alcohol and music, and something is always going to happen.